cultureandempire/cultureandempire.github.io/cande.md

 * Wikipedia, YouTube, and Amazon will be subject to various attacks that seek to remove politically unacceptable content as part of a strategy to "clean up" the Internet.

 Little of this will work, though it will be a long fight.
 The Para-state has unlimited money, guns, and political power.
-While the Internet has unlimited brains.
+The Internet has unlimited brains.
 Neither side can really beat the other.

 ## Occupation Costs